A Peace Tax. Our right to stop financing the murders

 How?

-One possible method is already known — “small good deeds,” growing the seeds of peacefulness, so that, years later, the flowers of peace would bloom.
-But at the same time, we would have to keep murdering and maiming people every day.
+It can be done the familiar way — with "small good deeds," nurturing the seeds of peacefulness so that years later the flowers of peace will bloom.
+But at the same time you'll have to kill and maim people every day.

 It is logical to call it a “peace tax”.